nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User prompts the system to list all outstanding tasks
+1. User prompts the system to list all outstanding tasks.
-2. System displays a list of all outstanding tasks
+2. System displays a list of all outstanding tasks.
-Use case ends
+Use case ends.

 **Extensions**